NuGet/docs.microsoft.com-nuget/docs/faqs/NuGet-FAQ.md

 2. Click on this url: [https://www.nuget.org/account/delete](https://www.nuget.org/account/delete) and follow the steps to submit the request for deleting the account.

 Our customer support will process this request and perform the account deletion.

+### How to delete a package published to NuGet.org?
+In general, we do not support deleting packages published to NuGet.org.
+Read more about our [policy on deleting packages](../policies/deleting-packages).